floklimm/shinyTutorial/shinyTutorial.md

 opigPublication <- read.delim("opigAuthorList.txt", header=FALSE, sep=";",strip.white=TRUE, stringsAsFactors=FALSE)
 occurrences<-table(unlist(opigPublication)) # count the occurrences
 occurrences<- sort(occurrences,decreasing=TRUE) # sort them
-occurrencesClean <- occurrences[2:length(occurrences)] # we do not take the whitespace author name

-x <- occurrences[2:length(occurrences)] # we do not take the whitespace author name into account
+occurrencesClean <- occurrences[2:length(occurrences)] # we do not take the whitespace author name into account
+# assign this to be used by the histogram function
+x <- occurrencesClean
 ```

 > Incorporate the code above into the SERVER script.
-Copy the file `opigAuthorList.txt` into the folder with your Shiny script.
+> Change
-> Set your working directory to source file location for the correct loading of the data.
+> Set your working directory to source file location for the correct loading of the data. (`Session > Set Working Directory > To Source File Location`)
-> Execute the Shiny app to check if the new data is plotted.
+> Execute the Shiny app to check if a histogram of the new data is shown.

 ### Create a more complex UI